PartakithRC1/DS2EP/README.md

 Welcome!
 DS2EP is a D3D9 proxy DLL for Dungeon Siege 2 that intercepts the game's graphics calls and lets you enhance or modify rendering without touching the game's executable.
 This guide explains how to write your own plugin.
-Do not worry if having code to look at makes it easier, Antialising & View Dist- ance plugins are both included and can be gone through to learn from.
+Do not worry if having code to look at makes it easier, Antialising & View Distance plugins are both included and can be gone through to learn from.

 ---